mondradiko/mdo-core/BUILDING.md

 Create directories in root for each library to put their source in:

--SDL2
--libuv
+- SDL2
+- libuv
--openxr (additonally create a jsoncpp dir in the openxr dir) -flecs
+- openxr (additonally create a jsoncpp dir in the openxr dir)
--cmocka
--tracy
+- flecs
+- cmocka
+- tracy

 set each (Library_name)__DIR__ variable to each library directory in root, Configure; confirm your Shaders folder contains debug.frag, debug.vert, be sure to ask Marceline for the latest .SPV shaders (join our discord!)
 Configure, Generate.